jcomack/yoast-acf-analysis-development/README.md

     yoast-acf:
         repo: https://github.com/kraftner/yoast-acf-analysis-development.git
         hosts:
-            - yoast-acf.dev
+            - acf-content-analysis-for-yoast-seo.test

-**Note that you can change `yoast-acf.dev` to any other name, if that's what you prefer.**
+**Note that you can change `acf-content-analysis-for-yoast-seo.test` to any other name, if that's what you prefer.**

 If you do not want to provision the default sites that come with VVV make sure to *only* have this in the `site` section.